SanPen/GridCal/doc/rst_source/other_data_models.rst

     Cost                 float                e/MWh  False                 Cost of not served energy.
 Used in OPF.
 True
     facility             Facility                    False                 Facility where this is located                          False
     technologies         AssociationsList     p.u.
 False                 List of technologies                                    False
+    scalable             bool                        False                 Is the load scalable?
+False
     Ir                   float                MW     False                 Active power of the current component at V=1.0 p.u.
 True
     Ii                   float                MVAr   False                 Reactive power of the current component at V=1.0 p.u.
 True
     ===================  ===================  =====  =========  =========  ======================================================  ===========  =======